secretin/secretin-metadata/README.md

 # secretin-metadata
-Poke of nodejs usage to validate metadata and keys are ok
+Poc of nodejs usage to validate metadata and keys are ok

 `yarn install`